-Many car insurance companies offer a survey through what is called river polling.
-What this means is that a computer randomly selects people who visit the car insurance company website and request that they answer a few questions for the survey.
+Many car insurance companies offer a survey where a computer randomly selects people who visit the car insurance company website and request that they answer a few questions for the survey.

 There is no specific criteria for taking the survey, such as being male or female, an older driver versus a younger driver, a long-term customer versus a new customer, and so on.

 The results are somewhat skewed because only current customers of the insurance company are asked to take the survey, which typically means that there is already a satisfied customer in place.

 Finding Customer Satisfaction Ratings that Count

 They typically conduct independent studies to determine if a company is doing well regarding price, products, and customer served, all from their current and former customer’s point of view.